Hillsborough Stadium: 2017

-Future plans
+Plans

 Sheffield Wednesday announced in the summer of 2009 plans for a £22 million upgrade of the stadium and an increase in capacity to 44,825 from the current 39,732 with no viewing restrictions.
 These plans were to be completed by 2013 and would bring the stadium up to FIFA standards for hosting World Cup matches.

 Work updates

 Work has not started as of November 2018 with no confirmation on when, or even if, it will start.
 Planning permission was granted for the entire scheme on 20 October 2009 but due to England not winning the World Cup 2018 bid, redevelopment has been put on hold.

 In 2022, Sheffield Wednesday replaced its floodlighting system with the Modus S1500 from Midstream Lighting.
 The new LED floodlights were installed on the North and South stands of Hillsborough, delivering a higher standard of lighting that met the requirements for both League One and the Championship.
 The previous lighting system, which had been in place since the 1990s, utilised approximately 168 floodlights.
 The installation of the new system included 60 LED floodlights and a Light show feature, significantly enhancing the matchday experience for fans.

 Graffiti artist Luke Horton has been adding new paintings of Wednesday fans outside the walls on the stadium, with each faceless character having football sayings in the Yorkshire dialect being added over their face.